keras-team/keras-io/guides/md/migrating_to_keras_3.md

 3. Replace `tf.keras.*` to `keras.*`

 Next, start running your tests.
 Most of the time, your code will execute on Keras 3 just fine.
-All issues you might encouter are detailed below, with their fixes.
+All issues you might encounter are detailed below, with their fixes.

 ### `jit_compile` is set to `True` by default on GPU.